 You could also invite a fashion expert to your shop, to give a talk about how to use jewellery to create different looks for different occasions.
 Or you could invite a local jewellery designer or goldsmith to come and talk about their work, or to explain how lab diamonds are made, for example.

-Partner up with a local bridal wear business, and organise a wedding-themed evening event for your joint customers.
-Both of your businesses will benefit from the exposure to potential new customers.
+Partner up with a local bridal wear business and organise a wedding-themed evening event for your joint customers.
+Both of your businesses will benefit from exposure to potential new customers.

 8. SEO campaign

 Search engine optimisation (SEO) is essential for any seller who engages in e-commerce.
 If your business relies heavily on online sales, then driving targeted traffic to your website is paramount.

 Most small business owners want to know how to get higher Google rankings for their website, but achieving this is a process that doesn’t happen overnight.
 Running a targeted SEO campaign involves implementing a range of coordinated measures over time.
 These can include: